Brass Instrument Repairs – The Weird and Wonderful!28th April 2010

 Here at Dawkes we get a broad range of brass instruments coming to our workshops for repair and improvement.
 Two instruments have been in recently that caught our eye and are certainly worthy of wider mention.
 Firstly we had a request by a football mad Trombonist: He wanted his Bach 36 Strad Trombone relacquered in the colours of his beloved West Ham Utd (good job they stayed up – ed), so always keen for a challenge we worked with the relacquering team to match the colours faithfully. (more…)

-Buffet B12 Clarinet – Years of Service
+Buffet B12 Clarinet – Celebrating Its Heritage24th April 2010

 The Buffet B12 has, for as many years as I can remember, been THE student clarinet that we all refer to as the industry standard.
 The recent passing through our hands of one of the limited edition clear perspex models got us thinking that it may be time to pay tribute to this great instrument and its heritage.